intel/scikit-learn-intelex/INSTALL.md

 #### Install via Anaconda Cloud from Main channel

-NOTE: Anaconda Main channel is usually lag behind on versions deployed.
-You likely will not find latest version there
+NOTE: Anaconda Main channel usually lags behind on versions deployed.
+You likely will not find latest version there.

 - Install into a newly created environment (recommended):